ullasrajs/NeuroHex-ANN-Controlled-Robot-for-Autonomous-Navigation-and-Environment-Perception/README.md

-*First we tried to run yolov5n modelon Raspberrpi3B+ but it didn't run as it's not feasible to run a high model on low computational power device.*
+*First we tried to run yolov5n model on Raspberrpi3B+ but it didn't run as it's not feasible to run a high model on low computational power device.*

 Later we shitched to more optimized model for proper working of **Object detection** on Pi.
 Install the interpreter tool which is Tensorflow Lite version of actual TensorFlow, but as TF whole library can't run on Pi board we use the lite version.